-Approximately 17% and 26% of the net position restricted for pensions for both June 30, 2021 and 2020, respectively, was invested in U.S. Government and Agency obligations and Treasury bond mutual funds.
+Approximately 17% of the net position restricted for pensions for both June 30, 2022 and 2021, was invested in U.S. Government and Agency obligations and Treasury bond mutual funds.
 The TCERS has no investments in stocks and bonds of any commercial or industrial organization whose market value equals 5% or more of TCERS's assets available for benefits.